AlbertDaYoungYT/Project0Z/AuthenticationDocumentation.md

     - Clients can Request or Provide a new XOR Key using UDP Packet Opcode (98 or 99)
         - 98 = XOR Request.
         - 99 = XOR Submit.

+## UDP Authentication Flow
+When the client has finished HTTP/HTTPS authentication it can proceed to authenticate over UDP.
+The UDP authentication process uses the negotiated RSA Key from the HTTP/HTTPS authentication process.

+Every datagram packet has a header containing identifying information and metadata related to the user/client.
+These client information are hashed with SHA3-128 as to be unique without breaching security, its then packaged with the Client ID, timestamp and packet number to complete the packet header.
+The Server does roughly the same when forming a packet header, but instead sends server metadata and the timestamp.
+Server metadata consists of Player count, Region, Version, Uptime and who's hosting the Server.

+1. **Client Greeting**
+    - The UDP Client greeting is very similar to the HTTP/HTTPS greeting, the data just have to be formatted a little differently.
+    -

 ## Tests